HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 your action to touch an incapacitated humanoid.
-That creature is then charmed by you until a remove curse spell is cast on it, the charmed condition is removed from it, or you use this feature again.\
+That creature is then charmed by you until a remove curse spell is cast on it, the charmed condition is removed from it, or you use this feature again.<br/>
 You can communicate telepathically with the charmed creature as long as the two of you are on the same plane of existence.